Women’s running shorts come in all shapes and sizes to suit any body type or situation. Photo: iRunFar/Eszter Horanyi

 Testing women’s running shorts on a trail run in Colorado.
 Photo: iRunFar/Eszter Horanyi

-Best Overall Running Shorts for Women: Oiselle Featherweight Roga Shorts ($60)
+Best Overall Running Shorts for Women: Oiselle Roga Shorts ($58)

-• Wide and comfortable waistband and useful waistband pocket
+- Wide and comfortable waistband with a useful pocket

 Cons:

-The Oiselle Featherweight Roga Shorts let you move freely while offering excellent protection from chafing.
+The Oiselle Roga Shorts allow you to move freely while providing excellent protection from chafing.
 They’re light, moisture-wicking, and quick-drying.
 Plus, these shorts come with a functional waistband pocket and a form-fitting style.

-These are Oiselle’s lightest shorts, providing the right breathability level for even the hottest summer runs.
-They truly live up to their featherweight name, yet they remain durable enough to withstand butt-sliding down scree fields.
+These shorts provide the right level of breathability for even the hottest summer runs, yet they remain durable enough to withstand butt-sliding down scree fields.
 The brand put a lot of thought into the four-way stretch material in the paneling, and these shorts move with the body, whether going up big rock steps or flying down a steep trail.

-A wide, compressive waistband fits comfortably in the middle of your waist.
-An infinity drawstring prevents the dreaded muffin top while letting you adjust the waist to your needs.
+A wide, compressive waistband fits comfortably around the middle of your waist, and an infinity drawstring prevents the dreaded muffin top while allowing you to adjust the waist to your needs.
 A mesh pocket running along the back of the waistband offers ample room to stuff those empty wrappers, though the pocket is not ideal for something as heavy as a smartphone.
 A phone will bounce unless you really cinch the cord.

 You won’t even notice the perfectly sized built-in mesh liner.
 A V-shaped four-inch inseam remains longer at the inner thigh and tapers along the side, maximizing chafe protection while enhancing freedom of movement and style.
-Our primary tester turned to these shorts for every major summer outing, including a 50-mile FKT effort in muggy New Hampshire, multiple races, and backpacking trips.
+The Roga shorts come in several different lengths.
+The classic Roga Shorts have a four-inch inseam, while other options range from under two inches to eight inches.

 Inseam: 4 inches | Liner type: Brief